Observer Design Pattern

 The Subject sends the detailed state information to the Observer as arguments in the update() method, even if the Observer doesn’t need all data.

 This keeps the Observer completely decoupled from the Subject but can be inefficient if large data is passed unnecessarily.
+Use this when all observers need the same data, or when the Subject’s interface should remain hidden from observers.

 Pull Model: The Subject sends a minimal notification, and the Observer is responsible for querying the Subject for the specific data it needs.
 This requires the Observer to have a reference back to the Subject, slightly increasing coupling, but it is often more efficient.
+Use this when different observers need different subsets of data.